P.G. Sittenfeld: Arrest

 On November 19, 2020, Sittenfeld was arrested by federal agents on charges of accepting bribes in exchange for favorable votes on developmental deals.
-Two other Cincinnati councilmembers Tamaya Dennard and Jeff Pastor were arrested under corruption charges earlier in the same year.
-On July 8, 2022, Sittenfeld was convicted of bribery and attempted extortion and was acquitted on two counts of honest services wire fraud, one count of bribery, and one count of attempted extortion.
-He is currently awaiting sentencing.
+Two other Cincinnati councilmembers, Tamaya Dennard and Jeff Pastor, were arrested under separate corruption charges earlier in the same year.
+On July 8, 2022, Sittenfeld was convicted on one count of bribery and one count attempted extortion, and was acquitted on two counts of honest services wire fraud, one count of bribery, and an additional count of attempted extortion.
+On October 10, 2023, he was sentenced to 16 months in prison.

+The judge of the case received 185 letters from Sittenfeld's friends, family, politicians, and the local Jewish community, all in support of Sittenfeld.

+As part of his sentence, Sittenfeld was additionally ordered to repay $20,000.00 of bribes received from undercover FBI agents posing as developers.
+His post-trial request to overturn the conviction was denied by the district court, as was his appeal to the Sixth Circuit in February 2025.
+Sittenfeld subsequently petitioned the Supreme Court for review, though it was never heard.
+On May 29, 2025, he was granted a full pardon by President Donald Trump, vacating the conviction.

 U.S. Senate campaign

-On January 22, 2015, Sittenfeld announced his candidacy for the U.S. Senate seat held by current Republican Senator Rob Portman in 2016.
+On January 22, 2015, Sittenfeld announced his candidacy for the U.S. Senate seat held by previous Republican Senator Rob Portman in 2016.
 Sittenfeld lost in the Democratic Party primary to former Ohio Governor Ted Strickland.

 Throughout his primary campaign, Sittenfeld focused heavily on gun control issues, claiming he would support reforms such as a federal ban on assault weapons and more comprehensive background checks for gun purchasers.
 On January 28, 2016, Sittenfeld announced a proposed amendment to the Ohio legislature to restore home-rule authority on gun control.
 His proposal would allow city governments within Ohio to enact their own gun control laws, a power which was removed by a 2006 state law.